t0mmyt/seisglitch/Docs/source/overview.rst

 ^^^^^^^^^^^^^^^^

 This file – that you downloaded along with the ``seisglitch`` package – allows you to specify all needed options.
 Go ahead, open the config file and enter your settings – they should be straightforward.
-For a detailed parameter discussion, see :ref:`config_file`.